-While each of the above-mentioned crimes have specific meanings, it is best to seek the advice of a federal lawyer to learn more about each action as defined by this law.
+Each of these listed crimes has a specific meaning.
+It is best to seek the advice of a federal criminal defense lawyer to learn more about how each crime is defined by this law.

 Prosecution, Time Limits, and Penalties

-Additionally, these cases carry the most severe penalties, including life imprisonment or the death penalty (only if the conduct resulted in the death of one or more victims).
+Convictions for charges of war crimes carry severe penalties, including life imprisonment or the death penalty (if the conduct resulted in the death of one or more victims).

 War Crimes: Related Resources

-You may not be charged with something as perilous as a war crimes violation, but you might be charged with a federal crime and will surely need legal assistance.
-While knowing the laws and what charges are being brought against you is half the battle, having a strong advocate on your side can make all the difference between an acquittal and conviction.
+While it is rare that anyone is charged with a violation of the War Crimes Act, but every federal prosecution has serious implications.
+While knowing the laws and details of your charges is half the battle, having a strong advocate on your side can make the difference between an acquittal and conviction.
 Learn more about your legal options by contacting an experienced criminal defense attorney in your area today.